stefanbohacek/mastodon-account-migration/README.md

-# Migrating bot accounts from botsin.space
+# Mastodon Account Migration Tool

 1. Create your new acconts.
 If you're an admin of the server, you can use the [tootctl](https://docs.joinmastodon.org/admin/tootctl/) command line tool to create the account, and also approve it.